 In any turbine installation, there must be a substantial flow of cooling air around the outside of the turbine to maintain reasonable ambient temperatures within the turbine compartment.
 This may be accomplished by aspirating air from the turbine enclosure into the exhaust duct.
 Alternately, fans or special eductors may be used.
 The cooling air often enters through openings on the side of the enclosure.
-The air inlets may be designed to bring the air in near the bottom of the turbine enclosure so that it must pass over the turbine before being exhausted to the outside.
+The air inlets may be designed to bring the air in near the bottom of the turbine enclosure so that it must pass over the Page 3 turbine before being exhausted to the outside.
 It is also necessary to cool the turbine lubricating oil by drawing air through a fin tube heat exchanger.

-When the turbine is shut down, the flow rate of the secondary cooling air drops off rapidly; however, air leakage remains much too high to permit practical total flooding without prohibitive loss of water mist.
-The obvious leakage openings must be sealed or provided with dampers that can be closed when the water mist system is actuated.
+When the turbine is shut down, the flow rate of the secondary cooling air drops off rapidly; however, air leakage remains much too high to permit practical total flooding without prohibitive loss of CO2.
+The obvious leakage openings must be sealed or provided with dampers that can be closed when the CO2 system is actuated.
 In some systems, there is an annular gap around the turbine air intake bell.
 In others, there may be bottom openings through which pipes and conduit are brought into the enclosure.
 Doors and panels must close tightly and have soft seals.
-Even so, the leakage rate will still be sufficient to dissipate the water mist atmosphere over a period of time.
-Therefore, protection should be provided until the completion of the turbine wind down time.
-Through testing, it has been determined that due to the cooling effect that water mist provides during suppression, the chance of reignition after extinguishment is minimal
+Even so, the leakage rate will still be sufficient to dissipate any atmosphere of CO2 in a couple of minutes or so, unless an extended discharge is used to compensate for losses.
+The extended discharge rate should be no higher than necessary to maintain a minimum of 30 to 35 percent CO2 in the protected space for the cooling off period.
+Figure 2 represents typical CO2 concentration curves recorded during the temperature cool down test illustrated in Figure 1.
+With this technique, it is possible to maintain an extinguishing concentration as long as necessary to permit proper cool down without risking reignition.
+CO2 loss rates were established by separate discharge tests.